samuelpath/blog-archive-drafts/2018-02-09 Cory House on Clean Code.md

-Since starting this blog in December 2016, I've had the priviledge of interviewing a few software developers I respect, with one simple question: _What is Clean Code for you?_
+Since starting this blog, I've had the priviledge of interviewing a few software developers I respect, with one simple question: _What is Clean Code for you?_

 Since I've put the series on hold for a few months, here are a refresher of the articles so far: